 Assembly Bill 636 (Steinberg), Chapter 678, Statutes of 2001, enacted the Child Welfare Services Outcome and Accountability Act of 2001.
-This law required the California Department of Social Services (CDSS) to establish the California Outcome and Accountability System (COAS) in response to the Federal Child and Family Services Review (CFSR) completed in 2004.
-The CFSR at the federal administrative level enables the Children's Bureau to: (1) ensure conformity with Federal child welfare requirements; (2) determine what is happening to children and families as they are engaged in child welfare services; and (3) assist States to enhance their capacity to help children and families achieve positive outcomes.
-Ultimately, the goal of the federal reviews is to help States improve child welfare services and achieve the following outcomes for children and families who receive services.
+This law required CDSS to establish the California Outcome and Accountability System (COAS) in response to the Federal Child and Family Services Review (CFSR) completed in 2004.
+The CFSR at the federal administrative level enables the Children's Bureau to: (1) ensure conformity with federal child welfare requirements; (2) determine what is happening to children and families as they are engaged in child welfare services; and (3) assist states to enhance their capacity to help children and families achieve positive outcomes.
+Ultimately, the goal of the federal reviews is to help states improve child welfare services and achieve the following outcomes for children and families who receive services.

-The California CFSR improvement and accountability system is based on a philosophy of continuous quality improvement, interagency partnerships, and community involvement with an overall focus on improving outcomes for children and families.
-The Outcomes and Accountability System is a four part system of continuous quality improvement incorporating a County Self-Assessment (CSA), Peer Review (PR), System Improvement Plan (SIP), and Quarterly Data Reports reflecting the County performance on Federal and State Measures:
+The C-CFSR improvement and accountability system is based on a philosophy of continuous quality improvement, interagency partnerships, and community involvement with an overall focus on improving outcomes for children and families.
+The COAS is a four-part system of continuous quality improvement incorporating a CSA, PR, SIP, and Quarterly Data Reports reflecting the County's performance on federal and state measures: